xcart/xcart-docs/_pages/kb_en/modules/egoods/customer_experience.md

 The download link for the product can also be found on the order details page in the **My orders** section of a customer account in your store.

 {% note info %}
-In case a customer paid with a subscription for a downloadable product s/he'll receive an e-mail notification each time a store admin changes the attachment file for the downloadable product and will have access to all new files attached to the product.
+In case a customer pays with a subscription for a downloadable product s/he'll receive all {% link "X-Payments" ref_8VFoqBFZ %} related e-mail notifications as well as regular E-goods related notifications on the order status updates.
+Such customer will receive an updated link to download the product each time a subscription is paid and will not receive any notifications on any possible attachment changes through the subscription period.
 {% endnote %}